What is Bentō?

 What does Bentō mean?

-The word Bentō (弁当) refers on the one hand to the meal for the road, and on the other hand to the box in which this food is stored and transported, which in many cases also serves as eating utensils.
-Bentō thus means, first of all, "takeaway meal."
+The word Bentō (弁当) refers on the one hand to the meal for on the go, and on the other hand to the box in which this food is stored and transported, which in many cases also serves as eating utensils.

 How to write Bentō?